smaerdlatigid/3D-Material-Synthesis/README.md

 ## Use Cases

 An LED strip with an arduino can simulate the training environment from Unity.
 A pyramid structure is required to stablize a camera and position the LED strip.
-First light with the Arduino:
+A tutorial for how to construct a PVC frame is coming soon...
+Here is the first light with the Arduino:

 ![](Figures/arduino_test1.jpg)